Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 - Select the guild the bot has to be added to - and you're done!

 > ⚠️ **Attention!**<br>
-> For easier access to user and channel IDs, enable "Developer Mode" in "Advanced Settings" in your Discord client.
+> For easier access to user- and channel-IDs, enable "Developer Mode" in "Advanced Settings" in your Discord client.

 ### 🆕 Setup without using Discord
 If you do not want to use Discord, or if you maybe are not allowed to do so due to limitations of your Country, etc.